 Sean Graham, President of Begin Insurance, feels 2021 will likely see rate reductions in auto insurance.
 “Many [Canadians} are working from home.
 Unfortunately, some are unemployed, young people are not in school, and lockdowns keep most [people] at home.
 The downward impact on car accidents has been dramatic and should continue into 2021.
 Some insurers like Aviva and CAA have already reduced rates by 10%, and others should follow suit.”

-Home insurance post-COVID
+Home insurance predictions for 2021

 Working from home has its perks, but not for the insurance industry.
 “With more people at home, there is greater exposure for liability and fire.
 Climate change keeps producing severe weather events, including water and wind catastrophes,” says Sean Graham of Begin Insurance.